cpldcpu/cpldcpu.github.io/content/blog/2016/01/reverse-engineering-a-real-candle/index.md

 aliases:
   # - /?p=488
 categories:
+  - Candles
   - LED
+  - Reverse Engineering
+  - Science
-  - Reverse engineering
+  # - Reverse engineering
 summary: "Can we reverse engineer the flickering pattern of a real candle to improve artificial candle LEDs?
 Measuring and analyzing the temporal light output of a real candle."
 tags:
+  - Candle flicker
+  # - LED > Candle flicker
+  # - Candles
+  # - LED
+  # - Reverse Engineering
+  # - Science
-  - candle
+  # - candle
-  - Candleflicker
+  # - Candleflicker
-  - LED
 showTableOfContents: false

 ---

 Two years ago, I spent some time [analyzing the algorithm used in a candle flicker LED](/2013/12/08/hacking-a-candleflicker-led/) as  commonly found in cheap artificial candles.
 I reverse engineered the  algorithm from the flickering pattern and recreated the algorithm in software.
 Turns out this is of interest for many people who are searching for artificial candle algorithms - there is a surge of traffic every year around December.
 However, I just reverse engineered one of the controller ICs - this does not mean that this is a good approximation of a real candle.